rameshgitter/Devrev-CodeHermit/README.md

 # Devrev-CodeHermit
-Here is the Frontend in Reactjs, Tailwind CSS, and Backend in Django.
+Here is the Frontend in HTML, JavaScript, Tailwind CSS, and Backend in Django.
 This is an extension to my 3rd sem minor project.
+Requirement for this project:-
+1. Install Django

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This repo was originally developed to make a product regarding the following but it halted.